-This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$702,405,000 aggregate principal amount of the Commonwealth's general obligation bonds consisting of \$565,000,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, Second Series A of 2007 (the "Second Series A Bonds"), \$23,000,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, Second Series B of 2007 (the "Second Series B Bonds" and collectively with the Second Series A Bonds, the "Second Series Bonds"), and \$114,405,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, First Refunding Series 2007 (the "First Refunding Series Bonds" and collectively with the Second Series Bonds, the "Bonds").
-The Second Series Bonds are being issued to finance various Commonwealth capital projects and environmental improvement programs.
-The First Refunding Series Bonds are being issued to refund certain outstanding bond issues of the Commonwealth.
-See "USE OF PROCEEDS."
-A summary of the purposes for which the Bonds are to be issued with their principal amounts and maturities is:
+This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page and appendices, presents certain information in connection with the issuance of \$405,185,000 aggregate principal amount of the Commonwealth's general obligation bonds consisting of \$325,000,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2008 (the "First Series Bonds"), and \$80,185,000 aggregate principal amount of the Commonwealth of Pennsylvania General Obligation Bonds, First Refunding Series of 2008 (the "First Refunding Series Bonds" and collectively with the First Series Bonds, the "Bonds").
+The First Series Bonds are being issued to finance various Commonwealth capital projects, including projects approved by referenda.
+The First Refunding Series Bonds are being issued to refund certain outstanding bond issues of the Commonwealth.--See "USE OF PROCEEDS."